quangkeu95/txs-reporter/README.md

 npm run clean-last-block
 ```

-To clean all the storage:
+To clean all the DB:
 ```
 npm run clean-db
 ```

-To get transaction records from storage and export (Make sure your transaction table has some records):
+To get transaction records from DB and export (Make sure your transaction table has some records):
 ```
 npm run export
 ```